iportilla/5720-Docker/README.md

     ssh ubuntu@XX.XXX.XXX.XXX
     `

-    *Make sure to post your **ssh public key** to the Watson studio project used for this lesson
+    *Make sure to post your **ssh public key** to the Slack channel used for this lesson

 2. Navigate to class subdirectory